My name is Clare Ardali and I am the designer behind Peppermint Purple.

 So, when I opened my Etsy shop, I was thinking along these lines, and was playing around with colours.
 I knew that I would also want my own website one day, and so I had to find an etsy shop name that had never been used, and a website url (address) that was available.....and it was whilst I was playing around, that I found that Peppermint Purple was available on both!
 Et Voila.......I had a brand new website url (although no website!), and an Etsy shop both called Peppermint Purple.

-I run two Facebook groups which, if you are a member, I would love you to join.
+I run three Facebook groups which, if you are a member, I would love you to join.
 These groups are full of amazingly creative like-minded people from all over the world.